-- Dedicating the whole manufacturing facility or a self contained production area on a campaign basis (dedicated by separation in time) followed by a cleaning process of validated effectiveness, - Keeping protective clothing inside areas where products with high risk of cross contamination are processed, - Cleaning verification after each product campaign instead of a cleaning validation should be considered as a detectability tool to support effectiveness of the Quality Risk Management approach, - Cleaning of working areas and surfaces followed by execution of a comprehensive sampling protocol for critical surfaces - Use of air samples and wipe/swab samples taken in adjoining areas outside the working area to demonstrate the efficiency of mitigation measures for airborne and mechanical transfer of contaminant. - Specific measures for waste handling, contaminated rinsing water and soiled gowning, - Recording of spills, accidental events or deviations from procedures - Design of cleaning processes for manufacturing equipment and building facilities such that the cleaning processes in themselves do not present a cross contamination risk. - Design of detailed records for cleaning processes to assure completion of cleaning in accordance with approved procedures and use of cleaning status labels on equipment and manufacturing areas, - Use of common general wash areas on a campaign basis. - Monitoring of working behaviour to ensure training effectiveness and compliance with the relevant procedural controls. - 5.21 Measures to prevent cross-contamination and their effectiveness should be checked periodically according to set procedures.
+- i.
+Dedicating the whole manufacturing facility or a self contained production area on a campaign basis (dedicated by separation in time) followed by a cleaning process of validated effectiveness; - ii.
+Keeping specific protective clothing inside areas where products with high risk of cross-contamination are processed; - iii.
+Cleaning verification after each product campaign should be considered as a detectability tool to support effectiveness of the Quality Risk Management approach for products deemed to present higher risk;

+- iv.
+Depending on the contamination risk, verification of cleaning of non product contact surfaces and monitoring of air within the manufacturing area and/or adjoining areas in order to demonstrate effectiveness of control measures against airborne contamination or contamination by mechanical transfer; - v.
+Specific measures for waste handling, contaminated rinsing water and soiled gowning; - vi.
+Recording of spills, accidental events or deviations from procedures; - vii.
+Design of cleaning processes for premises and equipment such that the cleaning processes in themselves do not present a cross-contamination risk; - viii.
+Design of detailed records for cleaning processes to assure completion of cleaning in accordance with approved procedures and use of cleaning status labels on equipment and manufacturing areas; - ix.
+Use of common general wash areas on a campaign basis; - x.
+Supervision of working behaviour to ensure training effectiveness and compliance with the relevant procedural controls. - 5.22 Measures to prevent cross-contamination and their effectiveness should be reviewed periodically according to set procedures.